ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 1. `ID` is the standard database Identity field.  normally an `int`.
 2. `GUID` is a unique identifier for this copy of the record.
 3. `DisplayName` provides a generic name for the record.
+We can use this in titles and other UI components.

 ```csharp
     public interface IDbRecord<TRecord>